mozsocia/prompt_all/context.md

 ```
 Analyze my staged changes and history using `git status; git diff --staged; git log -n 3`.
-Provide a concise commit message following the project's style.
+Provide a short commit message with some bullet point details following the project's style.
 Output only the text of the message without line numbers or code blocks. so I can easily copy and paste it.
 ```

 ```